 Homemade natural shampoo works better than your typical shampoo.
 People who already tried making and using homemade shampoos claimed that it is better than commercially made ones.

 By using homemade shampoo, you also help save the environment.
-Store-bought shampoo contains a lot of harmful chemicals that can have an effect not just on people’s health but it can also be harmful to the environment.
+The store-bought shampoo contains a lot of harmful chemicals that can have an effect not just on people’s health but it can also be harmful to the environment.
 This makes natural shampoos better for the environment because it contains all natural and organic ingredients.

 How to Make Homemade Natural Shampoo